About the Journal

 • The field of proficiency or interest: the reviewer's expertise or fields of interest have to cover the manuscript topic.

-• Conflict of interest with one of the authors: let the editors know if there is any conflict of interest with one of the authors and decline the invitation to review.
+• Conflict of interest with one of the authors: let the editors know if there is any conflict of interest with any of the authors and decline the invitation to review.

 • For more information, click here to view the reviewer process guide.